 No matter which way your child plays, fine motor skills will be strengthened!
 Pinching each teeny tiny black bean is a lot of work for little fingers.

 The best thing about busy bag learning activities like this, is that you can simply throw all the materials into a reusable freezer bag until it’s time to play next time!

 Have your black bean “seeds” ready?
-Grab your copy of the watermelon alphabet tracing cards by clicking the yellow button below.
-Then, for more fun learning the alphabet, play a game of alphabet swat!
+Grab your free copy of the watermelon alphabet tracing cards by clicking the large, yellow download button below!